libreswitch/ops/tests/bgp/bgp_test.md

     neighbor 9.0.0.1 remote-as 1
     ```

-4. Verify all BGP configurations by comparing the expected values against the output of **show running-config**.
+4. Verify all eBGP configurations by comparing the expected values against the output of **show running-config**.
 5. Confirm that the network advertised from switch 2 is in the output of **show ip bgp** on switch 1.
 6. Verify that the network advertised from switch 1 is in the output of **show ip bgp** on switch 2.